opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 How long, in blocks, a validator must wait between weight commits on a subnet.

 ## Global/Root State Variables

 The following variables are global and/or can only be configured with `root` permissions, which are held by a triumvirate of Opentensor Foundation employees.
+They are listed here for reference.

-### ColdkeySwapScheduleDuration ???
+### ColdkeySwapScheduleDuration

-**Type**: int
+**Type**: u12

 **Default**: